kalimanis/Order-Management/README.md

 ## 📝 License

-This project is licensed under the GPL-3.0 license.
+This project is licensed under the GPL-3.0 license - see the LICENSE file for details.